ntustison/Histograms/Text/discussion.md

   assumption of Gaussianity and known distributional parameters for healthy controls, is also a potential source of output variance.

-* Hierarchical k-means also ignores spatial information and, although it does use a principled optimization criterion, this criterion is not adequately tailored for hyperpolarized gas imaging and susceptible to various levels of noise.
+* Both hierarchical and adaptive k-means also ignore spatial information and, although they does use a principled optimization criterion, this criterion is not adequately tailored for hyperpolarized gas imaging and susceptible to various levels of noise.

 * Similar to k-means, spatial fuzzy c-means is optimized to minimize the within-class intensity variance but does incorporate spatial considerations